practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ## Implementing backticks

-Now that we've got the fundamentals under our belts we can apply it to the implementation of other process spawning methods.
-Let's do backticks.
+Now that you've got the fundamentals under your belt, we can apply these concepts to the implementation of other process-spawning methods.
+Let's do backticks:

 ```ruby
 # practicing_spawning.rb